Claude Monet And The Rise Of Japonisme

 In the late 19th century, many Impressionism artists in Europe had a deep interest in Japanese art.
-One Impressionism artist that was inspired by Japanese art was Claude Monet.
+One Impressionism artist who was inspired by Japanese art was Claude Monet.

 Table of Contents